blowfishpro/B9-Aerospace/README.md

 A great help for avoiding nasty surprises with changing center of mass and off-balance RCS. [forum](http://forum.kerbalspaceprogram.com/threads/35996)

+## RealChute Parachute Systems

+Improved parachute mechanics.

+Gradual deployment, more deployment conditions, editable in vab, and more. [forums](http://forum.kerbalspaceprogram.com/threads/57988)

+## SCANsat

+Satellite scanner parts to create detailed in-game maps of planets and moons.

+Altitude, slope, biome and anomaly maps with zoom to help you plan your landings or look for that missing monolith.
+Supports or is supported by Kethane, Karbonite, KSPi, RPM so you can map all your resources with one system and see it in the cockpit. [forum](http://forum.kerbalspaceprogram.com/threads/80369)

+## Science Alert

+Lets you know when you've crossed biome borders so you know to run all those experiments. [forums](http://forum.kerbalspaceprogram.com/threads/76793)

 ## Space Shuttle Engines

 Engines for your SLS/Buran-alikes.